publiccodenet/about/activities/member-relations/user-mapping/index.md

 > This information is incomplete - it reflects our progress at our first session (April 2019).

-Foundation for Public Code value proposition hypotheses to test for user research, organised by probable user groups.
+These are Foundation for Public Code value proposition hypotheses to test for user research, organised by probable user groups.

+## User groups

 Decision makers and sponsors: